 7 Tips for Preventing Hardscape Damage Through the Winter

-While we tend to assume that concrete is indestructible, it is certainly susceptible to snow storms, often leading to splits, cracks and breaks.
-Unfortunately, ice can easily cause or even widen cracks, de-icers can corrode your beautiful concrete surfaces and our handy snow shovels can crack, chip or scrape your outdoor décor.
+While we tend to assume that concrete is indestructible, it is certainly susceptible to snow storms, often leading to splits, cracks, and breaks.
+Unfortunately, ice can create new cracks and widen existing cracks, and de-icers can corrode your beautiful concrete surfaces.
+Even snow shovels can cause cracks, chips, or scrapes.

-Research Your De-icer: When it comes to your outdoor décor, all de-icers are NOT created equal.
+When it comes to your outdoor landscaping, all de-icers are NOT created equal.
 As you might have guessed, rock salt (sodium chloride) and calcium chloride are corrosive to concrete.
-Instead, opt for potassium chloride, CMA or plain sand instead.
+Instead, opt for potassium chloride, CMA, or plain sand instead.
 This will protect outdoor surfaces from sustaining extensive damage over the years.

-Skip the Metal Shovel: Metal shovels are great but they can crack and scrape up your concrete while you work at clearing your walkways.
+Metal shovels are great, but they can crack and scrape up your concrete while you work at clearing your walkways.
 Instead, consider investing in a plastic shovel with rubberized blade edges or a soft-bristled, mechanical snow broom.
 If you’re in the market for a snow blower or plow, look for models with rubberized scrapers.
 While this may seem insignificant, it will protect your outdoor surfaces from sustaining damage that will compound year after year.

-Get It Sealed: If you recently added any hardscape elements to your landscaping, you might not know that some elements such as patios and driveways should be sealed regularly to protect them from the elements.
-Every sealant has a different lifespan so be sure to check with a Bath Landscape team member.
+If you recently added any hardscape elements to your landscaping, you might not realize that some elements such as patios and driveways should be sealed regularly to protect them from the elements.
+Every sealant has a different lifespan, so be sure to check with a Bath Landscape team member.
 While this may seem unnecessary at the moment, we can assure you that it will help to preserve and protect your outdoor surfaces, ensuring they last and remain in good condition for years to come.

-Built-In Grit: Consider using gritty sealants in high-traffic spots.
+Consider using gritty sealants in high-traffic spots.
 Some sealants have grit mixed in or are otherwise designed to offer traction when inclement weather strikes.
 Especially if you have a walkway that does not get a lot of sun exposure throughout the winter months or easily ices over, having some extra traction can save you, your neighbors, or your mailman from sustaining any injuries.

-Store It: Some accessories, like fountains or statues, are best kept out of the snowy weather.
-Before winter really sets in, consider giving them a quick cleaning, draining your fountains and storing concrete accessories in a dry place.
+Some accessories like fountains or statues are best kept out of the snowy weather.
+Before winter really sets in, consider giving them a quick cleaning, draining your fountains, and storing concrete accessories in a dry place.
 This will ensure that nothing breaks throughout the winter and will keep them in better shape so that you can enjoy them throughout the summer months for years to come!